How Often Should You Get an Assisted Stretch?

 Abel from HandsOnRecovery expertly guides a client through an assisted stretch therapy session, focusing on tension relief and improved flexibility.

 Assisted stretching can help restore mobility and reduce compensation patterns.
+For non-acute injuries, I recommend 1–2 sessions per week.
+This depends on:

 • How long you’ve had the issue